 Claiming injurious affection compensation is complicated, so you'll need to talk to a solicitor or surveyor before taking any action.
 They will be able to advise you on how to proceed.
-Our page on solicitors explains how a solicitor can help you.
 You can find a solicitor through the Law Society of Scotland and a surveyor through the Royal Institute of Chartered Surveyors Scotland (RICS).

 If the council refuses to give you compensation, or if you're not happy with the amount you're offered, you can take your case to the Lands Tribunal.

 Can I get sound insulation if the new development is noisy?

 The proposed work may make your home very noisy, for example, if the council is building or widening a road near your home, leading to increased traffic, or if a new airport runway or extension is being built in your area.

 In these cases, you may be able to get the council or public authority to pay for sound insulation for your home, such as double-glazing, double doors or Venetian blinds.
 Both owner-occupiers and tenants can apply, but if you're a tenant, make sure you speak to your landlord first, as they may wish to put in the claim.
 Bear in mind that if you live in a conservation area or listed building, you may need to get listed building consent to make these alterations.

 How do I apply for sound insulation?